logigearcorp/docs.testarchitect.com/content/automation-guide/application-testing/mobile-testing/testing-mobile-applications/android-automation/capturing-an-android-interface.md

 ---
 title: "Capturing an Android interface with the Interface Viewer"
-linktitle: "Capturing an Android interface with the Interface Viewer"
+linktitle: "Capturing an Android interface"
 description: "The Interface Viewer looks for the presence of an available Android device.
 If found, it displays the elements of its graphical user interface."
 weight: 3
 aliases: